Many of you are asked us how you should vote. Australia’s antisemitism crisis was an election issue, perhaps the election issue, for our community.

 While we do not endorse parties and candidates, we do have firm views on issues important to our community.
 Our full policy platform is on our website.

-We are working in a couple of ways to help you make an informed decision based on where parties and candidates stand on these issues:
+We worked in a couple of ways to help you make an informed decision based on where parties and candidates stand on these issues:

 In the interests of ensuring that our community is properly informed and engaged in the political process we asked the leaders of the Australian Labor Party, and the Coalition, as well as other leading candidates in electorates with large Jewish constituencies, to state their positions on matters of specific concern to Jewish Australians.